 Properties of Gypsum Board as a Building Material

-The gypsum boards possess various properties due to which it has huge demand in the construction sector
+The Gypsum board material possesses various properties due to which it has a huge demand in the construction sector.

 1. Gypsum Boards Have Good Thermal Properties